biopragmatics/bioregistry/src/bioregistry/data/README.md

 3. Enable overriding of metadata from external registries when they are wrong

 All edits to the registry should be made through this file.
-However, you'll notice that for some entries, there are not top-level fields like "name".
+However, you'll notice that for some entries, there are no top-level fields like "name".
 This is because the associated Python package for the Bioregistry has logic baked in for accessing metadata through the mapped registries.
 This reduces the curation burden and enables the Bioregistry to benefit from upstream changes in external